cantsaydorifto/static-serve/Readme..md

-# Static Serve - A Basic Live Reload Server Using Deno
+# A Basic Live Reload Server Using Deno

 This is an attempt at a basic live reload server using deno, its not that great , and you would be an idiot if you decide to use it, as dwight said:
 > *"Before I do anything, I ask myself, ‘Would an idiot do that?’
 And if the answer is yes, I do not do that thing.”*